jraemakers/Portfolio-S4/Portfolio/Advice.md

 ![Checkpoint 7](../Images/feedback-krom-3.png)

 After this we started brainstorming about the next steps.
-You can find the results in the [Management & Control](./Analysis.md###brainstorming) section.
+You can find the results in the [Analysis](./Analysis.md###brainstorming) section.

 ![Checkpoint 8](../Images/feedback-krom-4.png)